marctimjen/Weakly-supervised-anomaly-detection/README.md

 - [params.py](MGFNmain%2Fparams.py): This file is used to set the hyper-parameteres of the model.
 - [train.py](MGFNmain%2Ftrain.py): This file contain the loss functions, train and validation functions for the training for the network.

+[RTFMmain](RTFMmain): This dir is used to implement the RTFM model.
+- [cheat](RTFMmain%2Fcheat): This dir contain files for calculating the test-results of the train-epochs of the model.
+  - [cheat_test_ucf.py](RTFMmain%2Fcheat%2Fcheat_test_ucf.py): This file is used for calculate the test/val loss of the RTFM model on the ucf dataset.
+  - [cheat_test_xd.py](RTFMmain%2Fcheat%2Fcheat_test_xd.py): This script calculate the test/val loss for the RTFM model on the XD data.
+- [UCF_test](RTFMmain%2FUCF_test): This dir is used to upload different results to the Neptune for the UCF data.

+- [xd_test](RTFMmain%2Fxd_test): This dir is used to upload results from the RTFM model to Neptune.
+  - [1_RTFM_xd_upload.py](RTFMmain%2Fxd_test%2F1_RTFM_xd_upload.py): This file is used to upload the train and test-loss of the model.
+  - [2_RTFM_xd_test.py](RTFMmain%2Fxd_test%2F2_RTFM_xd_test.py): This script is used to upload the different results of the metrics.
+  - [3_RTFM_xd_test_plotter.py](RTFMmain%2Fxd_test%2F3_RTFM_xd_test_plotter.py): This file makes plots of the predictions and a AUC + PR curve that is uploaded to Neptune.

+- [dataset.py](RTFMmain%2Fdataset.py): This script contain the implementation of the pytorch dataset for both XD and UCF.
+- [model.py](RTFMmain%2Fmodel.py): This file implements the RTFM model.
+- [Model_params.txt](RTFMmain%2FModel_params.txt): This file contain a summary of the RTFM model - how many parameters it contains.
+- [params.py](RTFMmain%2Fparams.py): This script contain the hyperparameter grid search and different validation parameters.
+- [RFTM_cheat_ucf.py](RTFMmain%2FRFTM_cheat_ucf.py): Train script for the RTFM model

+- [train.py](RTFMmain%2Ftrain.py): This file contain the train/validation and loss functions for the training in the different scripts.

 [process_master](process_master): This dir is used to run different processes - starting training/testing of networks.
 - [delete_failed_data.py](process_master%2Fdelete_failed_data.py): This file deletes the testing results on neptune if the data-upload has failed.